whitfin/vessel/README.md

 Vessel is a set of interfaces to make working with Hadoop Streaming much easier from inside Elixir.
 Rather than dealing with Hadoop protocols directly, Vessel masks them and makes it simple via a straightforward API.
 Vessel also includes tools to setup Hadoop projects easily, as well as Mix tasks to make compiling your artifacts easy.

+**Disclaimer:** *Vessel is currently in a pre-v1 state, meaning that the API may still change at any point.
+Although I will do my best to avoid this happening, please be aware that it may be forced to happen - so test thoroughly if you update your Vessel dependency.
+The v0.x versioning signifies that Vessel is not feature complete enough to be classified (in my opinion) as a v1.x, rather than it being an unstable or buggy codebase.*

 ## Installation

 Vessel is available on [Hex](https://hex.pm/).
 You can install the package via: